 - LLLT Professional Responsibility Examination: Tests knowledge of LLLT ethics.

 Both LLLT exams are administered by WSBA.
-Apply for the LLLT exams after completing the practice area curriculum or during the practice area curriculum as long as you will finish the courses 18 days before the exams.
-See LLLT Examination page for more information about the LLLT exams.
+You may apply for the LLLT exams after completing the practice area curriculum or during the practice area curriculum as long as you will finish the courses 18 days before the exams.
+See the LLLT Examination page for more information.

 Note : Any discrepancy or conflict between the information provided here and the rules and regulations set by the Washington Supreme Court, or the Bylaws and policies of the Washington State Bar Association, is unintentional and will be resolved in favor of strict compliance with the rules, regulations, Bylaws and policies.